SpaceVim/SpaceVim/docs/layers/edit.md

 - repeat latest action via vim-repeat
 - multiple cursor
 - align
+- set justification for paragraph
-- highlight whitespace at the end of a line
+- highlight whitespaces at the end of a line
 - load ditorconfig config, need `+python` or `+python3`

 ## Options